As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 For example, you want to test which CTA will generate more conversions between orange and green.
 The test might look something like this:

-Explore more with: 153 A/B Testing Ideas for eCommerce (Homepage, PDP, Cart, Checkout)
+Check out: 153 A/B Testing Ideas for eCommerce (Homepage, PDP, Cart, Checkout)

 6. Find where shoppers (generally) drop off

-Each level of your eCommerce funnel filters out users who aren’t interested and qualifies the others to the next level.
+Each level of your eCommerce marketing funnel filters out users who aren’t interested and qualifies the others to the next level.

 This process creates drop offs—essentially shoppers who aren’t interested to move forward in the journey towards a macro conversion.